 - waterways (ponds, rivers, waterfalls, creeks)

 In general, property owners or tenants are not liable for injuries caused solely by environmental or weather conditions beyond their control ("acts of God").
-However, they could be liable if they knew of a nature-made hazard and did nothing to warn others of it or prevent it, or if their actions contributed to or worsened the hazard.
+However, they could be liable if they knew of a nature-made hazard and did nothing to warn others of it or prevent it, or if their actions contributed to or worsened the hazard.5

 Example: There is a big ditch by the Las Vegas Mini Gran Prix outdoor restrooms.
 Overnight, leaves fall and cover the ditch, making the ground appear level.
 The theme park's owner sees the leaves but never rakes them.
-Later a guest trips into the ditch.
+Later a guest slips and falls into the ditch.
 The guest then brings a personal injury lawsuit for amusement park injuries in Nevada.
 Since the owner knew about the leaves and did nothing to warn others, the owner may be found negligent for failing to clear away the leaves or failing to warn others to avoid the area.

 2.3.2.
 Man-made conditions

 Man-made (also referred to as "architectural") conditions are potential hazards created by people.
 Some man-made hazards are transient, such as: